 Why use header bidding solutions?

 Header bidding adoption continues to increase rapidly.
-Research shows that 79% of the top 1000 USA websites (ranked according to Alexa) have switched to header bidding in the last few years.
-Smaller websites are also quickly adopting header bidding as the technology can deliver significantly higher revenue compared to beginner monetization tools like AdSense.
+Research shows from eMarketer that 79% of the top 1000 USA websites (ranked according to Alexa) have switched to header bidding in the last few years.

 Types of header bidding solutions

-When the demand for header bidding technology from publishers increased, advertising technology companies created header bidding solutions.
+When the demand for header bidding technology increased, advertising technology companies, like Snigel, created header bidding solutions.
 When choosing a header bidding solution, publishers should consider which features are important to them.
 Header bidding solutions can include:

 Client side header bidding plus server side header bidding

 Illustration of browser windows, graphs and feathers showing lightweight header bidding programmatic advertising solution